Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Introduction

-\emph{On-line coloring} is an intensively studied variant of the coloring problem.
-The difference between regular and on-line coloring is that in the on-line setting the vertices appear one by one and the coloring algorithm must assign colors to them immediately, knowing only the edges between vertices shown thus far.
-Our proof exploits a correspondence between on-line coloring of interval overlap graphs and usual (off-line) coloring of rectangle overlap graphs.
-We obtain a structural decomposition of an arbitrary rectangle overlap graph with bounded clique number, yielding a constant number of so-called \emph{directed families} of rectangles.
+\emph{On-line coloring} is an extensively studied variant of the coloring problem.
+The difference between ordinary and on-line coloring is that in the on-line setting, the vertices are introduced one by one and the coloring algorithm must assign colors to them immediately, knowing only the edges between vertices presented thus far.
+Our proof exploits a correspondence between on-line coloring of interval overlap graphs and ordinary (off-line) coloring of rectangle overlap graphs.
+We obtain a structural decomposition of an arbitrary rectangle overlap graph with bounded clique number into a bounded number of so-called \emph{directed families} of rectangles.
 For families whose overlap graphs are triangle-free, we can further decompose them into so-called \emph{clean families}, in which no rectangle is entirely contained in the intersection of two overlapping rectangles.
 It turns out that overlap graphs of clean directed families of rectangles have a particular structure of what we call \emph{overlap game graphs}, that is, they can be viewed as encodings of adversary strategies in the on-line interval overlap graph coloring problem.
-We succeed in coloring overlap game graphs with $O(\log\log n)$ colors using a mixture of two strategies: heavy-light decomposition of trees (first introduced by Sleator and Tarjan \cite{ST83}) and first-fit coloring.
-For frame intersection graphs, we use a result due to McGuinness \cite{McG00} that intersection graphs of simple triangle-free families of arc-connected compact sets in the plane pierced by a common line have bounded chromatic number, as well as coloring techniques introduced by Gy\'{a}rf\'{a}s in his proof that interval overlap graphs are $\chi$-bounded.
+We succeed in coloring overlap game graphs with $O(\log\log n)$ colors by combining two ideas:\ heavy-light decomposition and first-fit coloring.
+The reductions to directed and clean families are purely geometric---they exploit $\chi$-boundedness results and coloring techniques from \cite{AG60,Gya85,McG00,Suk14}.